garciart/network-automation/README.md

 Starting GNS3...
 ```

-Do not forget to go back the Terminal window when you exit GNS3 to finish execution of the script:
+Do not forget to return to the Terminal window when you exit GNS3 to finish execution of the script; enter your password if prompted:

 ```
 Resetting the network...